gvwilson/sdxpy/en/src/parser/index.md

     We append a `Lit` token for `"a"`, get the `|` and—we're stuck, because we don't yet have the next token we need to finish building the `Alt`.

-One way to solve this problem is to check to see if the thing on the top of the stack is waiting to combine each time we append a new token.
+One way to solve this problem is to check to see if the thing on the top of the stack is combinable each time we append a new token.
 However,
-this still doesn't handle `a|b*` properly:
-The pattern is supposed to mean "one `"a"` or any number of `"b"`", but the check-and-combine strategy will turn it into the equivalent of `(a|b)*`.
+that still doesn't handle `a|b*` properly: the pattern is supposed to mean "one `"a"` or any number of `"b"`", but the check-and-combine strategy will turn it into the equivalent of `(a|b)*`.

 A better solution is to leave some partially-completed tokens in the output